-Payment of redemption proceeds may take longer than the time a Portfolio typically expects and may take up to seven days, as permitted by the 1940 Act.
+Payment of redemption proceeds may take longer than the time a Portfolio typically expects (due to circumstances including, but not limited to, holiday-related or other stock exchange closure in the markets where the Portfolios invest) and may take up to seven days, as permitted by the 1940 Act.
 For redemption orders that settle on federal bank holidays, your redemption proceeds will be sent on the next Business Day following the holiday.